The Coasters

 The Coasters are an American rhythm and blues/rock and roll vocal group who had a string of hits in the late 1950s.
 With hits including "Searchin'", "Young Blood", "Charlie Brown", "Poison Ivy", and "Yakety Yak", their most memorable songs were written by the songwriting and producing team of Leiber and Stoller.
 Although the Coasters originated outside of mainstream doo-wop, their records were so frequently imitated that they became an important part of the doo-wop legacy through the 1960s.
-In 1987, they were the first group inducted into the Rock and Roll Hall of Fame.
+In 1987, they were the first vocal group inducted into the Rock and Roll Hall of Fame.